 Rugby today is a living historic village that consists of a non-profit called Historic Rugby, Inc., its members, and a bustling community of residents and businesses.
 We remain a village much like the original village founded in 1880 by Thomas Hughes!

-Historic Rugby, Inc. (HRI) offers our guests lodging facilities, a full service restaurant and stores.
-Tours are offered on an almost daily basis to several important historic buildings for visitors.
-HRI also hosts multiple events and workshops throughout the year!
+Historic Rugby, Inc. (HRI) offers our guests lodging facilities, a full service restaurant and stores, currently open only on weekends unless otherwise specified (as of 6/14).
+Tours to several important historic buildings are also offered on certain days for visitors.
+Please contact us at firstname.lastname@example.org or call us at 423-628-2441 for specific information.
+We also have special events and workshops throughout the year.
+Please click on our Calendar for more information.

 Our volunteers, working hand-in-hand with our staff members, are the reason we are able to provide quality programming and events throughout the year!